-VRS helps trainees to do actions like kicking footballs, swinging bats, tennis rackets, etc. Therefore trainees can play against virtual players in VR system for practice.
-VR not only helps in training players but also helps in entertaining viewers who are the fans of sports.
+VRS helps trainees to do actions like kicking footballs, swinging bats, tennis rackets, etc. Therefore trainees can play against virtual players in the VR system for practice.
+VR not only helps in training players but also helps in entertaining viewers who are fans of sports.

 3. For Medical Purpose

 In Medical, VR can help trainees to do operations.
 It also helps in training for dental treatments.
-Here VRS helps trainees to handle and operate medical instruments like knifes, spatulas, scissors, etc. Medical training becomes more realistic as compared to give training on physical human models.
+Here VRS helps trainees to handle and operate medical instruments like knives, spatulas, scissors, etc. Medical training becomes more realistic as compared to give training on physical human models.

 Also, not only in training, VR can help to do surgeries more accurately.
-This is possible by making patient’s 3D object of the body transparent.
+This is possible by making the patient’s 3D object of the body transparent.

 Hence, transparency helps surgeons to see the condition of internal organs.
-Also, this helps surgeons to position their surgical instruments at right position of the organ to avoid any damage which could infect it.
+Also, this helps surgeons to position their surgical instruments at the right position of the organ to avoid any damage which could infect it.
 This can greatly help in micro-surgeries.

 4. For Purpose of Entertainment in Cinemas

 Using VR, the viewers not only see a movie but also be a part of it.
 So, instead of looking at a movie filmed using cameras, users can directly see what is happening in the movie.
 Therefore, being a part of the movie increases amusement to a very high extent.

 The use of Virtual reality( VR) is changing with time from playing games to attending Professional conferences.
 With time we will see many fields where VR will be used to enhance the user experience.
 We will see many upgrades in the VR technology with demanding application needs